ytksailab-org/Ribo-seq_feat_assoc/README.md

 </ul>

 <h1>Example Procedure</h1>
-<p>We use publicly available data published in Pop et al. to illustrate the use of this pipeline.</p>
+<p>We use publicly available Ribo-seq data of Saccharomyces cerevisiae in <a href="https://doi.org/10.15252/msb.20145524">Pop et al. 2014</a> to illustrate the use of this pipeline.</p>

-<h1>Quantification of Translation Velocity from Ribo-seq (R script is modified from MiMB_ribosome_profiling pipeline in Bartholomaus et al. 2021)</h1>
+<h1>Quantification of Translation Velocity from Ribo-seq data</h1>
+<p>The R scripts used in this step were those modified from <a href="https://github.com/AlexanderBartholomaeus/MiMB_ribosome_profiling"> MiMB_ribosome_profiling pipeline</a> in <a href="https://doi.org/10.1007/978-1-0716-1150-0_12">Bartholomaus et al. 2021</a>.</p>

 <h2>1.
 Ribo-seq Data and Reference Genome Preparation</h2>

-<h3>1.1 Download Raw FASTQ Files from NCBI's Sequence Read Archive (SRA)</h3>
+<h3>1.1 Download Raw FASTQ Files from NCBI Sequence Read Archive (SRA)</h3>

-<p>To obtain the ribosome-protected footprints of Saccharomyces cerevisiae S288c, you can download the raw reads file using following link and then convert raw data to FASTQ format by the following command:</p>
+<p>To obtain the ribosome-protected footprints (RPF) of Saccharomyces cerevisiae S288c, you can download the raw read file using the following link and then convert the raw data to FASTQ format by the following command:</p>

 <p>Access the data at this <a href="https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR1688545/SRR1688545">link</a>.</p>